scipy/scipy/doc/source/tutorial/ndimage.rst

      [ 0.
 4.8125  6.1875]
      [ 0.
 8.2625  9.6375]]

-C Callback functions for use with :mod:`ndimage` functions must all be written according to this scheme.
+C callback functions for use with :mod:`ndimage` functions must all be written according to this scheme.
 The next section lists the :mod:`ndimage` functions that acccept a C callback function and gives the prototype of the callback function.